Task types

 ATTENTION!

-In a domain with the bundle Small, Medium, Large or Unlimited, the Calendar is available and the overview of all created task types can also be opened by moving your mouse over the Calendar icon in the navigation bar and then clicking on Task types.
+In a domain with the Small, Medium, Large or Unlimited bundle, the Calendar is available and the overview of all created task types can also be opened by hovering your mouse over the Calendar icon in the navigation bar and then clicking on Task types.

 To create a new task type, click on the New task type button.